Special COVID-19 rules expire on December 21, 2021.

 From the beginning of COVID-19, we have been working with Congress to preserve GI Bill® benefits for those of you impacted by COVID-19.
 Since the Spring of 2020, a series of laws were enacted giving VA certain authorities to continue payment of education benefits and Monthly Housing Allowance (MHA) to GI Bill students during the COVID-19 emergency.
 These laws enhance and expand benefits for GI Bill beneficiaries who have been negatively impacted by COVID-19.

 What does this mean?
-In summary, these special COVID-19 laws mean 1) VA will continue to pay your education benefits (including MHA) at the resident rate in situations where your in-resident training was converted to online training because of COVID-19 and 2) You may be eligible to receive continuation of certain education benefits through December 21, 2021, if you or your school were negatively affected by COVID-19.
+In summary, these special COVID-19 laws mean 1) VA will continue to pay your education benefits (including MHA) at the resident rate and 2) You may be eligible to receive continuation of certain education benefits through December 21, 2021, if you or your school were negatively affected by COVID-19.

 Q1) My school changed my program from resident classes to online classes.
 Will VA still pay my GI Bill benefits and MHA?